EUDAT-Training/B2FIND-Training/02-install-jOAI.md

 ```

 ### 2. Internet connection and browser

+In general, an internet browser, e.g. Firefox, should be installed on your computer.
 If you are using a VM, e.g. in VirtualBox Manager, you will need to configure the network to work in bridge mode.
-Furthermore, an internet browser, e.g. Firefox, should be installed on your computer.

-If you are using a VM in a cloud environment you might need to configure the firewall.
+If you are using a VM in a cloud environment, you might need to configure the firewall.
 Below we demonstrate setting up an example firewall using iptables-persistent.
 If you are using a different firewall configuration tool, it is important that port 80 and port 8080 are open for use (also port 8181 in most cases, see the [next section](#3a-tomcat-trouble-shooting)).
 - Install iptables-persistent

 ```sh
 sudo apt-get install iptables-persistent
 ```